Behavior of quantum discord, local quantum uncertainty, and local quantum Fisher information in two-spin-1/2 Heisenberg chain with DM and KSEA interactions: Results and discussion

 In the case under study, the situation is as follows.
 Since the boundary between the regions $\Omega_0$ and $\Omega_1$ does not depend on temperature, transitions from one branch to another do not occur at temperature changes.
 The interaction parameters need to be changed.

 Figure~\ref{fig:zUQF_J}a shows the behavior of quantum correlations versus the effective interaction parameter $r_1$.

-It is clearly seen that all three dependencies have sharp maxima at $r_1=1.6$, where the first derivatives of quantum correlation functions with respect to $r_1$ undergo discontinuities of the first kind.
+It is clearly seen that all three dependencies have sharp maxima at $r_1=1.6$ (shown by a longer bar on the abscissa), where the first derivatives of quantum correlation functions with respect to $r_1$ undergo discontinuities of the first kind.
 The point of sudden changes, $r_1=1.6$, lies at the boundary $r_1+r_2=2$ which separates the regions $\Omega_0$ and $\Omega_1$ (see Fig.~\ref{fig:zpd}).

 Two sudden changes can be seen in Fig.~\ref{fig:zUQF_J}b, where quantum correlation dependencies are presented as functions of the longitudinal interaction $J_z$.
-Transitions occur when $J_z=\pm1.5$, which follow from the condition $r_1+r_2=2|J_z|$.
+Transitions occur when $J_z=\pm1.5$ (shown by two longer bars on the abscissa), which follow from the condition $r_1+r_2=2|J_z|$.
 One group of sudden changes, at $J_z=-1.5$, looks as cusp-like peaks.
 Other sudden changes that occur when $J_z=1.5$ are much less pronounced.
 They visible as weak fractures (kinks or bends), their position in the figure is marked arrow pointing up.
 All quantum correlation functions are continuous, but their first derivatives with respect to the interaction $J_z$ undergo finite jumps (discontinuities).

 In practice, experimental measurements of fractures and jumps can be used to estimate the interaction parameters in the system.

 The above picture take place for nonzero temperatures.
 At $T=0$, the measures of quantum correlation coincide, ${\cal U}=Q={\cal F}$, and they can undergo discontinuities themselves.
 For example, when a completely cooled system evolves in $r_2$ along the trajectory $r_1=0$ (see Fig.~\ref{fig:zpd}), LQU changes as